Stola (automotive company): Stola S82 Spyder

-In 2001, at the Milan Motor Show, Stola presented a prototype model S82 Spyder built on the Porsche Boxter (986) basis.
+In 2001, at the Milan Motor Show, Stola presented a prototype model S82 Spyder built on the Porsche Boxster (986) basis.
 Exterior was designed by Aldo Brovarone.

 Stola S85 Thesis Limousine

-During the engineering consultancy work done for Thesis model in 2000, Stola proposed a stretched limousine version, similar to the previous Thema and Kappa.
+During the engineering consultancy work done for the Thesis model in 2000, Stola proposed a stretched limousine version, similar to the previous Thema and Kappa.
 Fiat Group CEO Paolo Cantarella agreed to the project but under the supervision of Giancarlo Concilio of Centro Stile Lancia and engineer Nevio Di Giusto.

 Initially Stola planned to showcase the blue-gray painted prototype at the 2001 Frankfurt Motor Show but at the last minute Fiat management decided to postpone the presentation.
 Although the show car was ready earlier and would be named as "S82" it was ultimately presented at the 2004 Geneva Motor Show repainted in burgundy bi-colour and renamed as the "Stola S85" to celebrate the Stola company's 85 years.

 The car is equipped with a beige leather interior and electrically adjustable rear seats.
 The car has also a minibar with refrigerator, multimedia system with GPS navigation system, internet access, fax machine and a DVD player.

 With 230 PS and all these extra features the converted car weighs 2030 kg and can accelerate from 0 to 100 km/h in 9.2 seconds, with a top speed of 230 km/h.

 In 2002 Fiat ordered another stretched limousine for President of the Republic Carlo Azeglio Ciampi and further two examples which would ultimately be cancelled.
 Presidential limousine would receive an armour plating by specialist shop Repetti and be delivered in 2003.

+Stola S86 Diamante

+Stola S86 diamante is a concept car designed by Marcello Gandini and presented at the 75th Geneva Motor Show in 2005.
+It is a static model of a coupé, created in just 5 weeks to demonstrate Stola's ability and speed in development and construction of automotive prototypes in a "tailor-made engineering" perspective.

+The name is also a reference to the company's 86 years of activity.